What are Software Localization Services?

 Your current customers will be repeat customers who keep using, loving, and recommending your product.
 Enjoying your app, they will keep sharing their experience with friends, families, and other people.
-New customers, in turn, will be repeat customers, which create a reliable revenue stream for your business.
+New customers, in turn, will be repeat customers, which creates a reliable revenue stream for your business.
 Congrats!

 Localization testing is a critical step that is done after the software has been localized and before the product is released in the target markets.